 Within 30 days of the case being assigned to an investigator, the nurse receives a letter advising of the complaint.
-When the investigation is complete, a report is created and to an Investigative Review Committee (IRC) for consideration;
+When the investigation is complete, a report is created and forwarded to an Investigative Review Committee (IRC) for consideration;

 The IRC will review the report and determine whether sufficient evidence exists of a violation of the practice act to warrant formal proceedings.
 The IRC will make a recommendation to the Board to dismiss the complaint, issue a formal complaint, or issue a letter of caution.
-The recommendation is then presented to the board;
+The recommendation is then presented to the Board;

 The Board can then accept the recommendation of the IRC or make its own determination;

 If the Board determines a formal complaint is warranted, the nurse may be offered consent agreement where the facts, statutory violations, and sanctions are agreed to by the state and the nurse respondent, which will then be presented to the Board for disposition.
 The Board can accept or reject the consent agreement.
-A nurse can also has the right not negotiate resolution and have a full hearing before the Board;
+A nurse also has the right not negotiate resolution and have a full hearing before the Board;

 After the hearing has concluded, the Board may find a violation has occurred and issue an order setting forth specific findings of facts, conclusions of law that support its ruling, and the discipline.
 Alternatively, the Board may issue an order dismissing the complaint.
-A Nurse has 30 days to appeal an adverse order of the board to the Administrative Law Court.
+A Nurse has 30 days to appeal an adverse order of the Board to the Administrative Law Court.